chris-short/devopsish.com/content/post/137/index.md

 ## Process

-[Preventing Attacks Using HTTP Headers](https://www.twilio.com/blog/preventing-attacks-using-http-headers) — I recently replatformed all my web sites so I could make better use of HTTP headers and more granular caching.
+[Preventing Attacks Using HTTP Headers](https://www.twilio.com/blog/preventing-attacks-using-http-headers) — I recently  re-platformed all my web sites so I could make better use of HTTP headers and more granular caching.
 HTTP security headers are becoming really important.
 If you are not familiar with them, read this article and [HTTP Security Headers - A Complete Guide](https://nullsweep.com/http-security-headers-a-complete-guide/).

 [Facebook's $5 billion FTC fine is an embarrassing joke](https://www.theverge.com/2019/7/12/20692524/facebook-five-billion-ftc-fine-embarrassing-joke) — The fine is less than 1% of Facebook's market cap.
 Endangering democracy is a lucrative business.
 The fine should have started with a T, as in trillion.

 [MTTR is dead, long live CIRT](https://opensource.com/article/19/7/measure-operational-performance) — "By focusing on business-impacting incidents, CIRT is a more accurate way to gauge ops performance."
 PagerDuty descends on opensource.com to bend the arc of performance measurement.
 Critical incident response time (CIRT); I like it!
 "CIRT and the percentage of incidents acknowledged and resolved form a valuable set of metrics that give you a much better idea of how your operations are performing."

 [Judge shoots down Oracle protest over $10B JEDI cloud contract, leaving Amazon and Microsoft as finalists](https://www.geekwire.com/2019/judge-shoots-oracle-protest-10b-jedi-cloud-contract-leaving-amazon-microsoft-finalists/) — But, President Trump hates Jeff Bezos with a burning passion.
 [Trump Expressed Concern About Pentagon Cloud-Computing Contract](https://www.bloomberg.com/news/articles/2019-07-17/trump-expressed-concerns-about-pentagon-cloud-computing-contract).
-If you think you can afford to not be involved in politics, you are an incredibly priveleged person.
+If you think you can afford to not be involved in politics, you are an incredibly privileged person.

 [The Kubernetes Hierarchy of Needs](https://thenewstack.io/the-kubernetes-hierarchy-of-needs/) — Build infrastructure, deploy applications, and operate.
-This falls inline with my Kubernetes maintainer/operator paradigm.
+This falls in line with my Kubernetes maintainer/operator paradigm.

 [Kubernetes catches up with operational reality](https://www.computerweekly.com/blog/Write-side-up-by-Freeform-Dynamics/Kubernetes-catches-up-with-operational-reality) — Day 2 operations on Kubernetes might be the new buzz phrase for 2020.